Kirkland Putter vs Scotty Cameron: Which Is Better For You?

 • Can be hard to find

-It’s no secret that the KS1 is “modeled after” the Scotty Cameron Newports.
-However the Scotty Cameron Newports weren’t exactly original designs, either.
+It’s no secret that the Kirkland signature putter is modeled after the Scotty Cameron putters.
+However the Scotty Cameron putters weren’t exactly original designs, either.
 In fact the vast majority of putters on the market are recycling a very small subset of truly original ideas, instead dressing them with different specs and trying different combinations of materials and sizes.
 On paper this club is almost identical.
 However golfers love to fuss about that last 1-2%.

-The Kirkland putter does a great job of getting you 95% of the way there at less than half the cost.
-The exact manufacturing tolerances and keen eye for sourcing and handling the highest grade steel cannot be duplicated, and the KS1 will never produce exactly the same finely-tuned balance and feel of a $400+ putter.
+The Kirkland signature putter does a great job of getting you 95% of the way there at less than half the cost.
+The exact manufacturing tolerances and keen eye for sourcing and handling the highest grade steel cannot be duplicated, and the Kirkland putters will never produce exactly the same finely-tuned balance and feel of a Scotty.

 Scotty Cameron Putter Overview